valor-software/valor-style-guides/gitflow/readme.md

 Most important thing you should take from this guide is an understanding that `git`, `Github` and `gitflow` is only a `tools` to achieve your/project goals!
   Goal of this guide is to explain `gitflow`, show pros and cons of this approach, and how to prevent possible issues.

+If you are new to git or not confident enough in how it works, please, have a look at [Resources](#resources) section.

 ### Meaning

 So the very important thing is to understand main concepts: